AstrolabeProject/firefly-al/README.md

 ## Installation

 ***Note**: This is a special, customized version of Firefly.
-Installation of this version requires a working Docker installation, version 19.03 or greater, and **Docker must be running in swarm mode** (instructions below).
+Installation of this version requires a working Docker installation, version 19.03 or greater, and **Docker must be running in swarm mode**.
 You must also successfully start the [Astrolabe VOS Server](https://github.com/AstrolabeProject/vos.git) **before** starting this Firefly.*

 ### 1. Checkout this project